 Perhaps the most surprising part of the island is its vineyards that have been cultivated in La Geria.
 Clever viticulturists realised that by covering the ground with a layer of volcanic ash (picón), what lay beneath retained its moisture and could be cultivated.
 They grew crops – tomatoes, melons, figs and sweet potatoes.
 They also grew grapes and began what is now a long tradition of winemaking.

 El Grifo winery, one of the oldest on the island, has been producing dry whites and desert wines since 1975.
 Their logo, a griffin, was designed by Manrique who also created the griffin statue at the entrance to the estate.
 The artist helped redesign the warehouse into a fascinating museum that contains a collection of antique barrels, wine presses and distilling equipment.

 A far more polished operation is the Stratvs winery that has been eked out of a hillside in a distinct Manrique style.
 Everything gleams from the exterior to the state-of-the-art facilities.
-After a tour, a shaded courtyard offers the indulgence of tapas and a glass of malvasia white wine and other goodies.
+After a tour, a shaded courtyard offers the indulgence of tapas, a glass of Malvasia white wine, and other goodies.

 There is a lot to stir the soul on this small island, and with sunshine all year round and the legacy of Cesar Manrique, this island is a holiday winner.